BTG Begbies Traynor

 There must be a genuine dispute to be able to challenge the demand.
 Sometimes a creditor may considerably ‘inflate’ the cost of their labour or time within an invoice, and if it comes to light that the debt was in genuine dispute, the creditor could face accusations of abusing court process.

-Some unscrupulous creditors use Statutory Demands in the hope that debtors will succumb to pressure and the threat of liquidation.
+Some creditors use Statutory Demands in the hope that debtors will succumb to pressure and the threat of liquidation.
 If, however, there is only a small mistake in the amount owing, the Statutory Demand is unlikely to be set aside.

 The value of receiving professional help in these circumstances cannot be underestimated.
 It would be a travesty if your company was liquidated simply because you failed to comply with administrative requirements.